ga-curriculum/intro-to-javascript-functions/return-values/README.md

 ## What is a return value

 A _return value_ is the output of a function.

-Unless specified, the default return value for a function is `undefined`.
-Functions are not required to return a defined value, but there are often cases where it is advantageous to use the outcome of running a function for future calculations.
-This is where the return statement comes in handy.
+In other words, it is what a function gives you back after it finishes running.

+If a function does not explicitly return a value, it defaults to returning `undefined`.
+This simply means that the function has not been instructed to give back a specific result.

+However, there are scenarios where you may want to use the result of a function for further operations.
+In such cases, the "return" statement is used to specify what value the function should output for later use.

 ## The 'return' statement